 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
+Field sobriety and chemical tests are designed to give the state more evidence.
 The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
 Even though police may say your license will be suspended for a year if you refuse, our Fairfield, IL DUI defense attorneys can challenge that suspension in court.

 Contact a DUI Lawyer Immediately